-Buying a watch today is serves two purposes, first is for time telling and second as a fashion statement and not necessarily in that order.
-There are many watches below $500 which serve a particular purpose whether it is a sports chronograph such as Timex or a fashion piece from a department store such as a Calvin Klein.
+Buying a watch today serves two purposes, first is for time telling and second as a fashion statement and not necessarily in that order.
+There are many watches below $500 which serve a particular functional purpose whether it is a sports chronograph such as Timex or a fashion piece from a department store such as a Calvin Klein.
 Beyond watch brands in the Watch category are brands of varying levels of luxury and sophistication.

 Watches can perform a number of functions and have a number of features commonly referred to as complications.
 A date indicator for example is a complication.
 Watches are built for certain functions such as for diving, dress, sports, chronographs, navigational, aviation, fashion/style, etc.

 Look for some characteristics that you care about such as the style, cost and function.
 These watches are typically not serviceable except for the occasional battery replacement.
 In short, buy a watch that you like based on aesthetics and some function such as water resistance or a chronograph, alarm, size, color, etc.

 These watches will often perform similar functions like the lower cost watches do but they cost more, much more, and in some cases such as Philippe Dufour or Dewitt can cost much much more - as in millions of dollars.